sunnysingh/sunnysingh.io/src/posts/server-side-rendering/index.md

 🏎 Performance: Server side rendered pages will load faster because the content is available to the browser sooner.

-😊 User Experience: Similar to performance, content is available sooner so user is not waiting around looking at blank pages or loading spinners.
+😊 User Experience: Similar to performance, content is available sooner so the user is not waiting around looking at blank pages or loading spinners.

 I also did a [podcast episode explaining these benefits of SSR](https://sunnycommutes.fm/episodes/58-benefits-of-server-side-rendering-8WXjwz):